 - When they are browned but NOT cooked through, carefully transfer them onto a plate.

 - Add the onion and garlic and sauté for 2 to 3 minutes until translucent.
 Add the remaining Sauce ingredients.
 Bring to a simmer, then turn down to medium low so it bubbles gently rather than splattering everywhere.

 - Carefully transfer the meatballs and any juices that have pooled on the plate into the Sauce.

-- Cook the meatballs for 10 minutes, turning and stirring occasionally.
+- Cook the meatballs for 8 - 10 minutes, turning and stirring occasionally.
 Adjust Sauce salt and pepper to taste.

 - While the meatballs are cooking, cook your pasta of choice.